All Episodes

 I mean, they're obviously real journalists and they get attacked, right?

-I mean, look at those uh Daily Caller guys who uh uh who went to all these BLM protests and they they took video and yeah, it makes Antifa look bad, makes BLM look bad, and the intercept, which are so-called real journalists, right?
+I mean, look at those Daily Caller guys who went to all these BLM protests and they took video.

-And uh a story about how these guys are driving the right-wing movement against BLM.
+And The Intercept, which are so-called real journalists, write a story about how these guys are driving the right-wing movement against BLM.

-Um, I'm not as pissed off uh when I disagree with them because at least I've I trust that they've done the intellectual due diligence to to try to get to the bottom of stuff.
+And I found that when I listen to journalists whom I consider to be real journalists, I'm not as pissed off when I disagree with them because at least I trust that they've done the intellectual due diligence to try to get to the bottom stuff.

-So like I don't always agree with um uh Glenn Greenwald, for example, but I really respect them.
+So I don't always agree with Glenn Greenwald, for example, but I really respect them.

-And so it's not like frustrating in the same sense as it is when you see um uh some white house correspondent just talking trash for no reason about some issue that they don't know what they're talking about.
+And so it's not like frustrating in the same sense as it is when you see some White House correspondent just talking trash for no reason about some issue that they don't know what they're talking about.

-It's that's and so I think that we're really lacking in terms of um uh where we could be with journalism, especially in the United States.
+And so I think that we're really lacking in terms of where we could be with journalism, especially in the United States.

 Absolutely.